HenkDz/nd-super-nodes/docs/ENHANCED_UI_FEATURE_GUIDE.md

 ## Overview

-The Enhanced UI feature (also known as "ND Power UI") allows injecting our custom search overlay onto existing ComfyUI nodes without modifying their source code.
+The Enhanced UI feature (also known as "ND Super Selector") allows injecting our custom search overlay onto existing ComfyUI nodes without modifying their source code.
 This feature enables users to enhance nodes like CheckpointLoader, VAELoader, LoraLoader, etc., with our advanced file picker overlay through a right-click context menu option.

 ## Architecture